ruelblaranjo28-cloud/ruel-first-repo/README.md

 - How to upload and organize files

 ## About Me
-I am Ruel Laranjo, a Computer Science Engineering graduate, starting my journey in Data Science and building my portfolio step-by-step.
+I am Ruel Laranjo, a Computer Systems Engineering graduate, starting my journey in Data Science and building my portfolio step-by-step.

 More projects coming soon!